National Kids to Parks Day Harper's Ferry (FLOC)

 "Mine is called 'Destiny,'" adds Bunitha.
 "It's an oak tree."

 Students will receive an official certificate of adoption from the National Park Service.
-The park visit was a capstone to the second grade trimester theme, "All Around Town" and was organized by the National Park Trust as part of their Where's Buddy Bison Been? program at Stokes.
+The park visit was a capstone to wow it's great the second grade trimester theme, "All Around Town" and was organized by the National Park Trust as part of their Where's Buddy Bison Been? program at Stokes.
 As part of the program, students were recently sworn in a Junior Park Rangers at their career day assembly.